Student Resources and Support Services

 All military personnel and their dependents are permitted to purchase transportation at the senior citizen/passengers with disabilities reduced fare rate upon showing their military or military dependent ID card.

 Metropolitan Transit Authority: Although student discounts are not available for MTA subway and bus users, you can save money by purchasing 7-Day or 30-Day Unlimited Ride MetroCards.

 MetroNorth and the Long Island Rail Road: All individuals (not just students) can use the Mail and Ride program and save between 2% and 5% when you have monthly passes automatically mailed to your home.

 In order to rent a locker, you must fill out the locker rental agreement form and then pay for your locker using the Eventbrite link in the rental agreement.
 Renters must also read through and agree to the locker rental terms and policies.
 Half lockers and Full lockers are available for the Spring semester and the full academic year.
-Half lockers are $10 for the Spring semester and $20 for the full year.
-Full lockers are $20 for the Spring Semester and $30 for the full year.
+Half lockers are $10 for the Fall semester and $20 for the full year.
+Full lockers are $20 for the Fall Semester and $30 for the full year.
 All assigned lockers are final and the locker rental fee is non-refundable.

 Menstrual Hygiene Products

 NO COST menstrual hygiene products are available at the following locations: